Wairimu2018/MealPrep/README.md

 # Getting Started
 Clone down this repository.
 A basic Rack app is located in the backend folder.

-First, cd into the backend folder

-# run
-                             bundle install
-in your backend folder to install your gems.
+First, cd into the backend folder and run bundle install in your backend folder to install your gems.

 The app/application.rb file has an example GET route.
 Replace this route with routes for your project!